 The next thing you’ll need to work on is being able to engage an active shoulder, and then moving through those motions fluidly for scap pull ups.

 Active shoulder means that the muscles around the shoulder are engaged and the joint is stable.
-You create an active shoulder by hanging from the pull up bar, then think about pulling your shoulders down and away from your ears.
+You create an active shoulder by starting from a hanging position on the bar, then think about pulling your shoulders down and away from your ears.
 You can also think about trying to put your shoulder blades in your back pockets if you were wearing jeans.